traegerton-ai/human-ai-dialog-analysis/observations/2026-01-30_Workaround_Dialog_Configuration_as_a_Temporary_Stabilization_Mechanism.md

 # Workaround

-## Contextt and Purpose
+## Context and Purpose
-The following dialog configuration was introduced as a temporary user-side measure in response to a structurally and system-wide unresolved attribution problem.
+> The following dialog configuration was introduced as a temporary user-side measure in response to a structurally and system-wide unresolved attribution problem.
 It does not claim to solve the underlying issue, but serves as a practical stabilization mechanism.